kevinyou/blog/src/content/posts/raspberry-pi-home-server.md

 [linuxserver.io](https://www.linuxserver.io/) has a lot of community maintained images for popular server software.

-I keep all my docker-compose files on the hard drive, which makes the docker images below even easier to recover.
+I keep all my docker-compose files on the hard drive, which makes the docker images below even easier to recover when the SD card corrupts (which it does often!)

 Set PUID and GUID to your non-root user, probably `1000`, but you can check using
 ```